Aldehydes and Ketones

 Although the example above is fairly simple, the Wittig reaction can be readily extended to more complex reaction partners, as we’ll see below.
 Before we dive into that, though, it might be worth a few moments for a brief digression.

-How Ylides Are Made: A Quick Primer
+3. How Are Ylides Made?
+A Quick Primer

 Ylides might look a little exotic, but their synthesis is actually quite straightforward and involves no unfamiliar chemistry.
 They are usually made through just two familiar reactions: nucleophilic substitution reaction (SN2) followed by an acid-base reaction.